Nova7397/MudTracker3D/README.md

 ### Attention 56 Network model:
 ![MLmodel](https://github.com/Nova7397/MudTracker3D/blob/main/media/ML%20model.png)

+(Source: Brion.
+D., &amp, Pattinson, S. (2022) Generalisable 3D printing error detection and correction via multihead neural networks).
+We used the ‘Attention-56 network’ published by Wang et.
+Al (2017) in a multi head network as is used for a similar objective of classifying images into parameter qualities for FDM printing using plastics in Brion et.
+Al, 2022.
+We derive our machine learning process and aim to modify the parameters based on our clay printing parameters.

+3x ATTENTION MODULES:
+Enable the model to focus on the most relevant features within an image, enhancing its ability to capture critical details.
+6x RESIDUAL BLOCKS:
+Introduce shortcuts that facilitate more efficient learning by allowing information to bypass certain layers, thereby improving model performance and convergence.
+*We have not provided trained model checkpoints in the repository due to space constraints*

 ### Results from samples in repo:

 The results for the models in this work were trained on a workstation running Ubuntu 18.04 equipped with an i9-9900K, 64GB RAM, 2x Nvidia Quadro RTX 5000 GPUs.